Arthur Tobin: Political career

 In 1966, Tobin was appointed to the Quincy board of assessors.
 The following year he was elected to the city council.
 He remained on the council until 1977 and was the council president from 1970 to 1976.
 From 1967 to 1971 he was a member of the Massachusetts House of Representatives.
 He was elected to the Massachusetts Senate in 1971 in a special election to succeed James McIntyre.
 From 1978 to 1981, Tobin was mayor of Quincy.
 During his tenure as Mayor, Tobin managed the city during the Blizzard of 1978 and oversaw the construction of the Stop & Shop headquarters in Quincy Center and the National Fire Protection Association headquarters in West Quincy.
 In 1982, Governor Edward J. King appointed Tobin to the position of clerk magistrate of the Quincy District Court.

 Personal life

 Tobin is the father of former state representative A. Stephen Tobin and the father-in-law of former Quincy mayor William J. Phelan.

+In 2009, Tobin hit a school bus with his car and left the scene stating he did not realize he had hit it.
+Police did not charge him with hit and run because he did not know he had hit the bus.